A Strategic Framework for Organisations Navigating Uncertainty

 A crew united by trust and purpose.

-The Langship Model runs through people — four roles that together comprise the full crew.
+The Langship Model does not operate abstractly.
+It runs through people — four roles that together comprise the full crew.
 Each has a distinct function.
 Together they cover perception, strategy, execution, and vigilance.

 Role Maps to What they do